Barcelona, Spain

 Fun exploring

 If you want to enjoy some beach time while in Barcelona, a visit to Badalona is a great option.
 It's only about 20 minutes from downtown Barcelona.
 It's also a great option for outdoor activities along the sea front.
+Another lovely beach town, with tons of restaurants and beautiful beachs is Sitges.
+Also, a very easy ride from Barcelona by train.
+If you are looking more for a mountain view, and a bit of hiking and exploring, you must include Montserrat.
+Plan for at least 5 hours, since it's a longer train ride.
+Trust me on this one: the mountain views are probably one of the most stunning ones in Catalonia.

 If you are around the Sagrada Familia and get a little hungry, pass by "Paisano Cafe", it's an Italian place, very casual, with amazing food.
 The service is excellent and you will be happy to do a stop here.